abominox/MarvelMarks/Readme.md

 # MarvelMarks

 ## What is MarvelMarks?
-A simple password protected, multi-user website that stores user web bookmarks in a MySQL database, much like Google Chrome's bookmark manager addon.
+A simple password protected, multi-user website that stores user web bookmarks in a MySQL database, much like a standalone version of Google Chrome's bookmark manager addon.

 ### Dependencies + Additional Info
 Dependencies:

  - MySQL
- - A MySQL Database
  - PHP 5.5
- - PhantomJS
+ - HTML2Canvas
  - PHP 5.5+

  Recommended:
  - Web server (Apache, NGINX, etc.) on which to host MarvelMarks

- #### Todo
+### Todo
 Important:
  - Regenerate stored hash of user password upon login.
  - Send password reset requests to listed user email.